HR Time Management Audit: A 2026 Guide for HR Teams

 AI policy tracking Documents AI tool usage for 2026 compliance audits

 UKG offers deep enterprise-level audit reporting and integrates with most large HR systems.
 AttendanceBot works well for Slack-based teams that need lightweight time tracking without a dedicated app.
-Kloqk targets small businesses directly, offering GPS geofencing, photo verification at clock-in, and payroll-ready time exports at no cost.
+Kloqk targets small businesses directly, offering photo verification at clock-in and payroll-ready time exports at no cost, with GPS geofencing on the Premium plan at $6 per user.
 For a restaurant with 20 employees or a construction crew spread across job sites, Kloqk eliminates the manual reconciliation that makes audits painful.

 For small businesses with limited HR staff, the priority is simplicity and data integrity.
 A tool that auto-generates exception reports saves hours of manual review every week.
 Integration with your payroll provider, whether that is Gusto, ADP, or QuickBooks, removes the re-entry step that introduces errors.